Find the best path to destroy your opponents!

 In this early simple version, there was no risks involved in getting into a fight.
 There were no GUI either, just character animations.

 Even before I started I knew it would need to be improved but the final result was less than satisfactory.
-It was kind of boring to fight and I knew I would have to change that.
+It was even kind of boring to fight !
+That was not acceptable!

 The second version: